Unboxed-Software/solana-course/content/transfer-hook.md

 anchor test
 ```

-you should see that 4 tests are passed, this is because we don't have any code written yet.
+You should see that 4 tests pass.
+We will be filling these in later.

 ## 1. Write the transfer hook program

-In this section we'll dive into writing the onchain transfer hook program using anchor, all the code will go into the `programs/transfer-hook/src/lib.rs` file.
+In this section we'll dive into writing the on-chain transfer hook program using anchor, all the code will go into the `programs/transfer-hook/src/lib.rs` file.

 by Takeing a look inside that file, you'll notice we have three instructions `initialize_extra_account_meta_list`, `transfer_hook`, `fallback`.
 Additionally we have two instruction account struct `InitializeExtraAccountMetaList` and `TransferHook`.